Skip to main content

 What is feature flag software?

+Feature flag software allows product teams to create, organize, and manage feature flags across their product portfolio.
 This capability enables product managers to implement gradual rollouts, A/B testing, and targeted feature deployments, allowing for more agile and data-driven decision-making.
-It also provides the flexibility to respond quickly to issues or changing user requirements by enabling feature toggles, ensuring a smoother and more controlled product development and release process.
+These tools also provide the flexibility to respond quickly to issues or changing user requirements by enabling feature toggles, ensuring a smoother and more controlled product development and release process.

 Features of Feature Flag Software